HarryCaveMan/SignalPath/README.md

 run 17

 >10926
+run 90

+>19740274219868223074
 ```

-I have no idea how long my 7 year old economy laptop will take to calculate specialMath(90) <3
+I have no idea how long my 7 year old economy laptop will take to calculate specialMath(90) <3.